Pyaar Mein Kabhi Kabhi: Plot

 The film revolves around a group of talented friends, whose lives undergo a complete change with the arrival of a new student – Khushi.
-The friends are Siddhant, Bhargav or Bugs, Ronnie, Radha, Ruby, Manoj Dhanwani as ‘Haklu’ because he stammers a lot.
-They all are the young and vibrant students of National Institute of Performing Arts.
-Khushi brings a lot of happiness in their lives and as the days pass by, both Sid and Bugs fall in love with her.
+The friends are Siddhant, Bhargav or Bugs, Ronnie, Radha, Ruby and Manoj Dhanwani also known as ‘Haklu’ because he stammers a lot.
+They all are the young and vibrant students of the National Institute of Performing Arts.
+Khushi brings a lot of happiness into their lives and as the days pass by, both Sid and Bugs fall in love with her.
 But Khushi loves Sid.
 Sid is driven by a burning ambition of becoming a singer.
 He throws friendship aside for a desirable woman (Roxy), who he believes, is his stepping stone to success.

 He dreams of becoming the greatest pop singer and performing with Roxy.
 But nothing stops them (Sid and Khushi) from coming closer and closer each day.
 Bugs finds himself falling deeply in love with Khushi, but is forced to keep it a secret that only he can treasure.
 He takes Khushi on a day-long romantic date.
 Khushi, broken by Sid's falling for another woman, returns to her comfortable yet lonely existence, the very home that she left to find genuine love and lasting friendships.
 Emotional upheavals also haunt the rest of the group when a close colleague develops AIDS.